-Disapproved A status that indicates the document has been disapproved by an approver as a of a document.
+The Doc Handler is a web interface that a Client uses for the appropriate display of a document.
 When a user opens a document from the Action List or Document Search, the Doc Handler manages access permissions, content format, and user options according to the requirements of the Client.